Inventory for Resale: Management Guidelines for Service Centers

 All inventory items must have specific item or part numbers assigned to them so that they can be tracked in the physical warehouse and in the appropriate inventory management system.

-Inventory must be ordered by approved purchasers following UTSA’s Official Purchasing Policies and Procedures and fmog.0602.utsa.
+Inventory must be ordered by approved purchasers per UTSA’s official purchasing policies and procedures (contained in the Contract Management Handbook) and fmog.0602.utsa.

 All purchases must generate an identifier to facilitate order tracking and inventory valuation.